w3c/wai-aria-practices/index/toolbar/toolbar.md

         The buttons for choosing left, center, or right text alignment are styled like toggle buttons.
         However, since pressing one toggles off another so that only one button in the group is in the pressed state, the toggles behave like radio buttons.
-        Because ARIA is designed to inform assistive technologies about UI semantics and behaviors, not styling, the alignment toggles provide the following keyboard support described in the <a href="/patterns/radiobutton/">radio group design pattern.</a>
+        Because ARIA is designed to inform assistive technologies about UI semantics and behaviors, not styling, the alignment toggles provide the following keyboard support described in the <a href="{{ site.baseurl }}/patterns/radiobutton/">radio group design pattern.</a>
         As described in the pattern, nesting a radio group in a toolbar calls for an important behavioral difference compared to radios outside a toolbar: moving focus inside the group does not automatically change which button is checked.
         In addition, because <kbd>Left Arrow</kbd> and <kbd>Right Arrow</kbd> are needed by the parent toolbar, they are not captured by the radio group.
         The toolbar thus provides navigation into, inside, and out of the nested radio group.